MapBoardsMac OS, English

 - Create one or more toolpaths you prefer.
 Note: For simple body cutouts on plywood the 2D Contour toolpath is a good choice.

-Double-click the downloaded installer from Autodesk App Store to install the app/plug-in.
+1. Download the installer from Autodesk App Store.

 You can unload the add-in without uninstalling it by clicking the "Stop" button when the add-in is selected in the list box on the "Add-Ins" tab of the "Scripts and Add-Ins" dialog.

-- Navigate to ./ApplicationsPlugins folder and select the app bundle you want to uninstall
+- Navigate to the ./ApplicationsPlugins folder and select the app bundle you want to uninstall

 - Right-click on the Trash-Can and select “Empty Trash”